 The impacts of development on the existing environment must be taken into consideration.
 While there are many considerations, the most common impacts are to wetlands, floodplains, cultural resources, and any sensitive habitat.
-When trees are removed, natural habitats, including threatened or endangered species, may be disturbed.
+When trees are removed, natural habitats, including: threatened or endangered species may get disturbed.
 For landside development, it is assumed that wetlands must be avoided, and permits would only be feasible for minor impacts (e.g., culvert of a minor stream).
 Since the Airport is State owned, wetland and other permits are regulated directly by the Connecticut Department of Energy and Environmental Protection (CT DEEP), not the local municipal wetland commission.

-Per the United States Fish and Wildlife Service and Connecticut Natural Diversity Database, there are no federally-listed threatened or endangered species, state listed species, or significant natural communities within the Airport property.
+According to the United States Fish and Wildlife Service and Connecticut Natural Diversity Database, there are no federally-listed threatened or endangered species, state listed species, or significant natural communities within the Airport property.
+However, it was acknowledged that the region experiences occasional transient bald eagles.
+If necessary, field surveys during nesting and other periods must be conducted to identify the presence or absence of critical species and to assess the suitability of the habitat to support the species.